Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 Can STIs be treated?

 Some STIs, such as Chlamydia, Gonorrhea and Syphilis can be cured.
-Others, such as Herpes cannot be cured, but can be managed by medicine.
+Others, such as Herpes and HPV, cannot be cured, but can be managed by medicine.

 Visit the Centers for Disease Control and Prevention webpage for more info about how STIs can be treated.